 News from Boonshoft School of Medicine

 (Feb.
 11, 2014) Boonshoft School of Medicine is now taking applications for its 2014 Horizons in Medicine program, which runs from June 9 through July 18.
 This unique program offers high school students, mostly from disadvantaged or minority backgrounds, the opportunity to see firsthand the science and delivery of health care that forms the foundation of a career in medicine.
-The application deadline is April 6.
+The application deadline has been extended to April 20.